edwardzhihaodong/YouTube-MP3-Downloader/README.md

 # YouTube-MP3-Downloader
-An application to download videos or playlists from YouTube in mp3 format.
+A Python application to download videos or playlists from YouTube in mp3 format.